Agar

 AG_Event * AG_FindEventHandler (AG_Object *obj, const char *name)

-int AG_PostEvent (AG_Object *sndr, AG_Object *rcvr, const char *event_name, const char *fmt, ...)
+void AG_PostEvent (AG_Object *obj, const char *name, const char *fmt, ...)

 EVENT ARGUMENTS

 The AG_SetEvent(), AG_AddEvent() and AG_PostEvent() routines accept a special fnArgs format string specifying a list of arguments to be passed to the event handler function.
-For example, the %s,%p,%i string specifies that the following arguments are a string, a pointer and an int.
-The arguments would retrieved by the event handler function like so:
+For example, "%s,%p,%i" (or "%s%p%i") says that the following arguments are a string, a pointer and an integer.
+An event handler routine will typically use accessor macros to extract argument values out of the event structure:

 void